Translation:The strawberry and peach are close to the banana.

 This question SEEMS to me to imply that if both the (only) peach and the (only) strawberry are both near the banana, then we must use ה for BOTH in Hebrew even though, in English, we don't have to and can therefore "save" one "the" for "the banana", where it is needed.

 IF I'M READING TOO MUCH IN, I NEED TO KNOW!

 So can I. Except it is its a guttural allophone and not the rolled "r".
 From what I have heard so far, there are at least two pronunciations for "r", one more or less like the Spanish "rr" or perhaps our "r",and one similar or comparable to the french "r". allophone: pronunciation or articulatory variant of one same phoneme or distinctive sound of a language.

 It is there, and this is how it is properly pronounced.
 When people speak normally (in any language) phonemes often bleed into each other so it can be hard to hear each distinct one, but it's definitely there.
 This is the speed people speak at, so we need to get used it at some point.

-For the correct answer: "The strawberry and peach are close to the banana." there is no enough available words
+"The strawberry and peach are near the banana."

 You need a definite article before the word "peach" because in English you cannot have an article over one item cover the two.
 The strawberry and the peach are near the banana.
 Good evening DUO.